josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 By putting the word `avoid` in the filename or path, the documentation generator automatically adds the `avoid` class to the `<code-example>`.
 Either of these options frames the code snippet in bright red to grab the reader's attention.

-Here's the markup for an "avoid" example in the [Angular Style Guide](guide/styleguide#style-05-03 "Style 05-03: components as elements") that uses the word `avoid` in the path name:
+Here is the markup for an "avoid" example in the [Angular Style Guide](guide/styleguide#style-05-03 "Style 05-03: components as elements") that uses the word `avoid` in the path name:

 <code-example format="html" language="html">